guidodezeeuw/Bayesian/README.md

   conda install -c conda-forge descartes

-# STEP 4: DOWNLOAD THE PYTHON FILES
+# STEP 4: DOWNLOAD and THE PYTHON FILES
-1.
+1. Download and save the files in a directory folder
-1. add the CPT .gef file to the folder
+2. in that same directory, save the .gef file of the CPT that needs to be analyzed
-1. main.py contains a list of input parameters.
-Please fill these in accordingly.
+3. in main.py specify the input parameters